scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ordered.
 But hey, now I don't have to worry for a while!
 Soylent for lunch and then celebrated an early weekend start with some wings!

+### Day 381

+Travel day today!
+So just had some soylent for breakfast, then had tacos for lunch and finally taco bell for dinner when I arrived at my destination.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/